 When it comes down to it, rats in the oven trumps Lesley’s desire to never set eyes on another Brennan family member.
 So Lesley, a pro at property redevelopment, scrambles to Dominic Brennan’s hardware store for supplies.
 Dominic knows poison — rat and otherwise — and he sees it in Lesley.
 The woman ruined his brother’s life.
 Now that she’s back in town, Dominic’s afraid she’ll drag up the past, the secrets, and the pain.
 They clash immediately, but mix in a teenage boy, a puppy, some white paint, and some loud music, and what starts as cold fury transforms into a nuclear attraction.
 This basic renovation becomes a major life refurbishment for them both.

-For Your Eyes Only is the follow on from A Basic Renovation.
+For Your Eyes Only The follow on from A Basic Renovation.
 It’s John Tilbrook the cop’s story.

 The two things Willa Heston doesn’t believe in are coincidence and happy endings.
 As a scientist at the Los Alamos National Lab, she’s always had to keep government secrets, but there’s one secret Willa can’t keep anymore.
 Classified material has been stolen from the Lab and the prime suspect is her best friend.
 Fear spurs her to try to save the man who’s been like a brother to her.
 Whether it’s an accident, fate, or a series of coincidence, Detective John Tilbrook is instantly beguiled by the green-eyed widow he runs into again and again.
 As the days speed by, terrified Willa tries to keep her best friend from being accused of espionage, and come to terms unexpected feelings for a man she just met.
 John’s a big fan of happily ever-afters himself, but what will he believe about love and happiness when Willa divulges the real reason she’s in Los Alamos?
 Will John break the law he’s sworn to uphold—for love?